weew/router/readme.md

 handles cookies, headers and much more.

-[HTTP Blueprint](https://github.com/weew/php-http-blueprint): spin up a server, return some content, shutdown the server.
+[HTTP Blueprint](https://github.com/weew/php-http-blueprint): spin up a server, serve some content, shutdown the server.

 ## Introduction